Welcome to St Michael's Early Years Setting!

 Who are we?

 The Early Years is made up of a Nursery class and a Reception class, where children are able to join us from the age of 3.
 We are in two different rooms called Woodpeckers and Robins.
-Our teachers are called Miss Campbell and Mr Morris.
-The learning support assistants in our unit are Mrs Robertson, Mrs Telford, Miss Ward, Mrs Bell, Mrs Ottaviani and Miss Sims.
+Our teachers are called Mrs Whipp and Ms Pattenden.
+The learning support assistants in our unit are Mrs Robertson and Mrs Bell.

 Timings of our day: